distant-gradient/bestwhatsappgroups.app/_rawposts/2019-07-14-whatsapp-group-links.md

 - Chat and message only on topics related to the groups
 - Lastly, have fun always 🙂

 So what are you waiting for?
-Start exploring the unlimited list of **active whatsapp groups**.
+Start exploring the unlimited list of **new whatsapp group links** and send message on whatsapp.

 <br />

+## Indian Whatsapp Group Links

+With whatsapp having become the most popular app, and with whatsapp launching the feature for anyone to share link for whatsapp groups, there have been many people searching for indian whatsapp group links in search for ideas or information such as status for whatsapp in marathi, video for whatsapp etc. This is why we decided to curate all the latest new whatsapp group link so that you have to search no further.
+Here you will find bollywood song groups, actor, actress or cricket star fan groups and much more.
+Go on ahead and check out the collection of whatsapp group links.

+!! insert_group_list("", ["o","actors","actress","kohli","dhoni","ghazals","bollywood"], "Indian WhatsApp Group", "button", [0,50])

 ## **News** WhatsApp Group Links

 In this section, I have shared a long list of active WhatsApp group links for news, current affairs and information.
 Joining these groups will enable you to stay upto date with current affairs and breaking news on a daily basis.
 Whether you're interested in National News, Politics, International News or even news from your own city or language, simply join the right groups and you'll start receiving news directly within WhatsApp.
 Isn't this great?!
 So get started and join some news related whatsapp groups.